RagupathiKumar/ds-algo-java/datastructure/README.txt

 String with recursive backtracking
 Amazon asks at least 2 Tree questions
 Sum of N Natural numbers -- (N * (N + 1)) / 2
-Deadlock -- dining philosopher problem
-How to kill a thread
-Volatile keyword
-Why need optional in Java 8

 FAANG